Digital Currencies as Probate Assets

 The personal representative of an estate has an important job.
 One of the most important parts of that job is locating and gathering probate assets.
 Finding a decedent’s car and house may not be hard, but what about items that are stored somewhere, such as personal property, cash or bitcoins?
-The job may be harder when treating digital currencies as probate assets.
+The job may be harder when treating digital currency as a probate asset.
 Planning ahead can make the job easier.

 Are all assets probate assets?